 I want you to become more familiar with economists' ways of thinking about business issues from the viewpoint of optimality/incentive and efficiency for individuals and firms.
 Given assumptions on the competitive environment and information among them, you are supposed to apply your acquired knowledge to some business and managerial cases.
 This aspect distinguishes my class from most other courses in the Econ department.
-In particular, I will ask you to write a case report about an actual business (restaurant, souvenir shop, café, rotating sushi bar, etc.) of your strong interest based on the knowledge you will learn in the class.
+In particular, I will ask you to write a case report about an actual business (restaurant, souvenir shop, café, rotating sushi bar, etc.) that interests you.

 - 1. Theory-1: The Market Demand Curve.

 - 2. Theory-2: The Production Cost.

-- 3. Theory-3: Economies of Scale.

-- 4. Case-1: Price vs. Average Cost in a Funeral Industry.
+- 3. Case-1: Economies of Scale and Price vs. Average Cost.

-- 5. Theory-4: Monopoly.
+- 4. Theory-3: For-profit Monopoly.

-- 6. Theory-5: Margin.
+- 5. Theory-4: Margin.

-- 7. Case-2: Revenue or Profit at a Ramen Noodle Shop in Otaru.
+- 6. Case-2: Revenue or Profit at a Ramen Noodle Shop in Otaru.

+- 7. Theory-5: Price Elasticity of Demand.

-- 8. Theory-6: Elasticity.
+- 8. Case-3: Surge Pricing and Economists vs. People.

-- 9. Case-3: Uber's Surging Prices.
+- 9. Theory-6: Direct Price Discriminations.

-- 10. Theory-7: Price Discriminations and Market Segmentations.
+- 10. Theory-7: Indirect Price Discriminations.

-- 11. Theory-8: Economies of Scope and Sophisticated Mass Marketing.

-- 12. Case-4: Mini vs. Takeoka.

-- 13. Theory-9: Sustainability of Monopoly and The Innovator's Dilemma.

-- 14. Case-5: Toyota vs. Tesla.
+- 11. Case-5: Funeral Industry